1. Complete your application

 Develop for Good is designed to be a challenging but rewarding hands-on experience for all our volunteers.
 We push mentors and students to search for creative solutions in ambiguous environments where solutions may not be obvious.
 Sometimes, as often happens in the real world, projects are blocked due to unexpected factors or circumstances that arise.

 To maximize project success, we direct much of our internal resources to carefully recruiting the most talented, passionate, and resilient volunteers to work on our nonprofit projects.
 Even so, it's important to keep in mind that the students you are mentoring are not yet professionals.
-They are part-time undergraduate students who are volunteering their skills and free time to a nonprofit, and who are eager to learn from you!
+They are part-time undergraduate students or recent graduates who are volunteering their skills and free time to a nonprofit, and are eager to learn from you!

 Advise aspiring technologists.
 Pass on your knowledge to college students eager to learn from you.